 This post may contain affiliate links.
 Please see our disclosure policy.

-Stay fresh and clean with this homemade whole-body deodorant recipe.
+Stay fresh and clean with this homemade whole body deodorant spray recipe.
 Made with simple ingredients like coconut oil, witch hazel, and essential oils, it is both effective and eco-friendly.

 When I first switched to making my own deodorant, I was surprised at how effective it could actually be.
-Store-bought bar deodorants did a good job of masking smells, but unfortunately, it came at the expense of putting harmful ingredients onto my skin.
+Just a few simple ingredients can keep the odor at bay quite well.

 This whole body deodorant is perfect for everyone wanting to keep odors in check.
 Please note that if this is the first natural deodorant recipe you are making, check out the ‘Making the Switch‘ section below for helpful tips.